IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

-Although these tasks are usually completed by HR, the IT department also plays a role in the collection and managment of their devices.
+Although these tasks are usually completed by the HR department, the IT department also plays a role in the collection and management of physical and digital files on their devices.

-Companies can outsource their IT onboarding and offboarding responsibilities to GroWrk.
+Companies can outsource their whole IT onboarding process and offboarding responsibilities and necessary hardware to GroWrk.
 GroWrk can collect, store equipment, and provide inventory software for companies in 150+ countries.

 The offboarding tasks list might include the following:

 - Reset corporate email password as you wouldn't want a disgruntled employee to email colleagues and clients invectives.

 - Removal as database user.

 - If applicable, set up of mail forwarding.

 - Removal from Global Address List or other contact lists.